timtroendle/zotero-scripts/migrate-from-papers-to-zotero.md

 5. Export all PDFs from Papers3.
 6. (optional) Papers3 3.4.10 has a bug (one of many) in which the comments aren't exported into the PDFs, only the highlights.
 To retain them, manually add them.
 7. Manually assign PDF files to Zotero entries.
+8. Manually copy reviews from Papers to Zotero notes.